krleitch/ansible-awx-deployment/README.md

 ### Run

-runs the awx ansible install playbook
+stops already running docker containers if any, runs the awx ansible install playbook

 # Variables